aksonov/react-native-tableview/README.md

 ## Getting started
 1. `npm install react-native-tableview --save`
 2. In XCode, in the project navigator, right click `Libraries` ➜ `Add Files to [your project's name]`
-3. add `./node_modules/react-native-tableview/RCTTableView.xcodeproj`
+3. add `./node_modules/react-native-svg-elements/RCTTableView.xcodeproj`
-4. In the XCode project navigator, select your project, select the `Build Phases` tab and in the `Link Binary With Libraries` section add **libRCTTableView.a**
+4. In the XCode project navigator, select your project, select the `Build Phases` tab and in the `Link Binary With Libraries` section add **libRCTSvg.a**
-5. `var TableView = require('react-native-tableview')`
+5. `var Svg = require('react-native-svg-elements'); var Path = Svg.Path`

+## Todo
+- [ ] Support Rect
+- [ ] Support onPress and other events

+## Credits
+Thanks to @GenerallyHelpfulSoftware for SVG rendering library (https://github.com/GenerallyHelpfulSoftware/SVGgh).
+Thanks to @brentvatne for React Native SVG library (https://github.com/brentvatne/react-native-svg) examples given from.